Embedded firmware

 Qt/QML and LVGL touchscreen interfaces for embedded Linux and microcontroller platforms.

-Most firmware engagements start with a short technical call.
-Tell us your target platform, your timing constraints, and where you're stuck — and we'll tell you exactly how we'd approach it.
+Most firmware engagements begin with a short technical call.
+Tell us your target platform and timing constraints, and we will outline how we would approach it.